BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_hill_tribes.md

 - **The Usurper King** `ACTIVE`

-If Engaged in Combat with an enemy Hero, Wulf may re-roll a single D6 during the Duel roll.
-Additionally, Wulf must re-roll To Wound rolls of a natural 1 when making Strikes against an enemy hero.
+If Wulf is Engaged in Combat with an enemy Hero, he may re-roll a single D6 during the Duel Roll.
+Additionally, Wulf must re-roll To Wound Rolls of a natural 1 when making Strikes against an enemy Hero.

 </div>